 Before travelling try and learn everything about your camera, read the guide and do some test shoots.
 This way you will be less likely to miss a moment when you are travelling.

 Do your Research

 Prior to going somewhere, do your research on things you want to see and take photographs of.
 Try and find good vantage points, especially ones that are publicly accessible.

 Sometimes you may find blog posts that help you with this.
-For example I have a blog post on the Best Viewpoints in Prague, as well as the Best viewpoints in Vienna.
+For example I have a blog post on the Best Viewpoints in Prague, as well as the Best viewpoints in Vienna and lots of posts on Instagram and Photography Spots for various destinations.
 Also look on social media (such as on Instagram) for inspiration at what the locals and other travellers are taking pictures of.

 Sunrise and Sunset